new-dawn/new_dawn_ios_playground/README.md

 5. Create Pull Request when you are ready to merge your branch with master.

 ## Dev
+1. In `new_dawn_ios/NewDawn` directory, run `pod install` to install required depencency.
-1. Made changes in NewDawn.xcworkspace instead of NewDawn.xcodeproj
+2. Made changes in NewDawn.xcworkspace instead of NewDawn.xcodeproj